Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

     - Shutdown status is defined as Sleep, Petrify, Shackle and Stop, **Charm and Bewitched**.
 	- Also, Rattle is banned.
 I have shown how op are shutdowns in the video [Tactics Ogre OV mod Heavenly General Maitreya in Phorampa Wildwood](https://www.youtube.com/watch?v=U2Q3n5HnjwE).
 	- "At a time" means, when one enemy is shutdown, then you are not allowed to get others shutdown.
-	- Exception: you are allowed to shutdown ~~up to 2~~ multiple units in one action (AOE), however of course you can only do this when there is no other shutdown enemy.
+	- Exception: you are allowed to shutdown multiple units in one action (AOE), however of course you can only do this when there is no other shutdown enemy.
 (2021/1/21)
 		- If there exist shutdown enemies and new enemies are shutdown in another action, then the player loses immediately.
-	- ~~If more than one enemy is shutdown on the battlefield, the player loses immediately.~~ (might be too restrictive, I will follow this personally.)
 		- Note that if you have one enemy shutdown, the charmed one might make another shutdown so you lose immediately according to the rule.
-So be careful.
+Be careful.
 - **Skill Clause**
 	- Equipping the skill Stop Ward is prohibited.
-	- If a class can learn a skill by himself, then he can't equip the skill if the learning level is higher than class' current level.
-For example, you can't transfer Clarity 2 to Spellblade at level 18 since Spellblade can learn it at level 21.
-(2020/9/30)
 	- **Using slayer skills is not allowed.** (2020/10/19)
 - **Obstacle Clause** (2020/10/15)
-	- You cannot place an obstacle (phalanx, gunner's obstacles, etc.) that would make it impossible for an enemy unit to "reach" any of your own units.
+	- You cannot place an obstacle (phalanx, obstacles, etc.) that would make it impossible for an enemy unit to "reach" any of your own units.
 	  - "Reach any of your own units" means that for any enemy, there exists a path connecting at least one of your own units.
 A path is made of tiles (water and lava are not counted) that have adjacent elev difference <= 2.
 	  - For simplicity, you may imagine every enemy is a healthy human melee fighter with up 2 down 2 jump and can't get into water and lava, and if he can move to the tile on which at least one of your units stand (imagine your units don't exist at this moment), then we say there is a "path".
 	  - As explained above, an enemy inflicted bind may not be able to "reach" your units, but if there is a path defined above, then it's legal.